Blockchain Symposium, New York, 26th September

 - Several authors of the book The Legal Aspects of Blockchain, a UNOPS-The Netherlands co-production.

-- A startup that has implemented a health care application in collaboration with the Dutch government.
+- A startup that has implemented a in collaboration with the Dutch government.

 - A joint venture between a blockchain startup and a law firm that aims to combine legal and in-depth knowledge on responsible business conduct in blockchain and AI applications, which aim at storing more reliable information on the blockchain as well as enhanced traceability through patented tracing tools.